nelsandersoncreative/cryptoTracker-server/documentation/current-user/delete.md

 ## Notes

-* Will remove user parks list for this account in addition to removing the account.
+* Will remove user coin list for this account in addition to removing the account.